 Local Requirements for Certification

 Prospective Tennessee accountants must complete 150 college credits including 30 hours in accounting and 24 hours in business courses.
-What is more, 24 hours must be in upper level accounting courses and 12 hours in upper level business courses.
+What is more, 24 hours must be in upper-level accounting courses and 12 hours in upper-level business degree programs.
 Candidates must also earn a Bachelor’s degree from an accredited college or university.

 CPA license candidates must then pass the Uniform CPA Examination (with a minimum of 75% on all four sections) and score at least 90% on the AICPA ethics examination.
 Before applying for a license, they are also required to complete one year of accounting experience, or 2000 hours gained over no more than three years.